Ranagol/webpage-template/readme.md

 Hint: turn on Apache and
 MySQL in XAMPP, before you send a request. :)
 You can find the Postman collection in this file:
-'Postman collection for all user API requests.json' Examples for the API request urls:
+'Postman collection for all user API requests.json'.

+Examples for the API request urls:
 GET     /server/users           list all users
 GET     /server/users/{id}      show this user
 POST    /server/users           create/save new user

+Note: the files necesary to do request/response are here: /system.

 ## Registration and login with validation